New education policy 'unilateral' drive to destroy Indian education: CPI(M) | Headlines

 The draft was then put in public domain to seek feedback from various stakeholders and over two lakh suggestions were received by the HRD Ministry about the same.
 "The Polit Bureau of the CPI(M) strongly denounces the Union Cabinet decision to unilaterally impose a New Education Policy and rename the Ministry of Human Resource Development," the CPI(M) said in a statement.

 "Education is in the Concurrent List in our Constitution.
 It is a gross violation by the Central government to impose a New Education Policy unilaterally bypassing all the objections and opposition recorded by various state governments,¨ it said.
-It also said that any new policy of such nature needs to be discussed in Parliament and this was assured by the government earlier.
+It also said that any new policy of such nature needs to be discussed in Parliament.

 ALSO READ